apify/apify-docs/sources/platform/actors/running/store.md

 ## Reporting issues with Actors

-Each Actor has an **Issues** tab in the Apify Console.
+Each Actor has an **Issues** tab in Apify Console.
 There, you can open an issue (ticket) and chat with the Actor's author, platform admins, and other users of this Actor.
-Please, feel free to use the tab to ask any questions, request new features or give feedback, or you can always write to [community@apify.com](mailto:community@apify.com).
+Please feel free to use the tab to ask any questions, request new features, or give feedback.
+Alternatively, you can always write to [community@apify.com](mailto:community@apify.com).

 ![Paid Actors' issues tab](./images/store/paid-actors-issues-tab.png)